Dipshikha Chakravortty: Professional profile

-Chakravortty's research focus is on antibacterial resistance with special emphasis on Salmonella and she is known to have done work on the pathogenesis of Salmonella typhimurium, a gram negative bacterium pathogen.
+Chakravortty's research focus is on antibacterial resistance with special emphasis on salmonella and she is known to have done work on the pathogenesis of Salmonella Typhimurium, a gram negative bacterium pathogen.
 Her laboratory works on diseases such as Typhoid, and the host-pathogen interaction with regard to the disease, with a view to develop a vaccine with a long-time memory against the pathogen.
 The team led by her has been successful in developing a treatment protocol for sepsis which uses a Bactericidal/permeability-increasing protein, a type of glycoprotein, which has been found to neutralize the bacterial endotoxin, one of the primary causative factors of sepsis.
 Her studies have been documented by way of a number of articles and ResearchGate, an online repository of scientific articles has listed 169 of them.
 Besides, she has contributed chapters to books edited by others.
 She has also mentored many research scholars in their doctoral studies.

-Dipshikha Chakravortty was a Hostel Chair during the critical time of the Covid Pandemic from 2019 to 2021 Jan, during which she along with the team has established the Student isolation center and took care of more than 4500 students.
-Personally, she has taken care of them and nurtured their mental well-being during this critical phase.
-Her mentorship skills lead the young students from her group to take up various leading positions in institutes and other Universities, including IISc.
-Apart from taking care of students from Biological Sciences, she also took care of students across the division.

 Awards and honors

-Prof Dipshikha Chakravortty, received the prestigious Tata Innovation Fellowship, 2020–21, for her overall research excellence.
-Prof. Chakravortty was awarded the prestigious Yogmaya Devi Award in Biological/Medical Sciences, in recognition of significant research contributions in any branch of Biological/Medical Sciences for 2021.
+Prof Dipshikha Chakravortty received the Tata Innovation Fellowship for 2020–21, for her overall research excellence.
+Prof. Chakravortty was also awarded the Yogmaya Devi Award in Biological/Medical Sciences, in recognition of significant research contributions in any branch of Biological/Medical Sciences for 2021.
 The Department of Biotechnology (DBT) of the Government of India awarded her the National Bioscience Award for Career Development, one of the highest Indian science awards in 2010.
 The National Academy of Sciences, India elected her as a fellow in 2012 and she became an elected fellow of the Indian National Science Academy in 2017.
 The Indian Academy of Sciences elected her as a fellow in 2021.
 She is also a recipient of Prof S. K. Chatterjee award of the Indian Institute of Science (2021), NASI-Reliance Platinum Jubilee Award (2015), DAE SRC Outstanding Investigator Award (2015), Alexander von Humboldt fellowship and was a member of the IISc Team that won gold medal at iGEM 2017 and iGEM 2018 contest, held in Boston.